Black Balloon (Goo Goo Dolls song)

 "Black Balloon" is a song by American rock band Goo Goo Dolls.
-It was released in June 1999 as the fourth single from the band's sixth studio album, Dizzy Up the Girl (1998), and reached No. 3 in Canada, No. 16 in the United States, and No. 23 in Iceland.
+It was released in June 1999 as the fourth single from the band's sixth studio album, Dizzy Up the Girl (1998).
+The single reached No. 3 in Canada, No. 16 in the United States, and No. 23 in Iceland.

 Meaning and composition

 The song, according to lead singer John Rzeznik, is based on a woman who is struggling with a heroin addiction and her lover who is desperately trying to save her.
 He has also said that it is about "seeing someone you love that is so great just screw up so bad."
 Speculation had it that the specific person the song was based on was the ex-wife of bassist Robby Takac; she died of a heroin overdose.

 Like many other songs by Goo Goo Dolls, "Black Balloon" uses an unusual alternate tuning.
 Several electric guitars used in the introduction and the acoustic rhythm guitar are tuned to an open D-flat fifth chord.
 It was half-stepped on the album version.